 Manufacturing PMI in Norway averaged 53.40 points from 2004 until 2022, reaching an all time high of 64.06 points in July of 2017 and a record low of 36.90 points in February of 2009.
 This page provides the latest reported value for - Norway Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Norway Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Manufacturing PMI in Norway is expected to be 54.50 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Norway to stand at 53.20 in 12 months time.
-In the long-term, the Norway Manufacturing PMI is projected to trend around 52.50 in 2020, according to our econometric models.
+Manufacturing PMI in Norway is expected to be 56.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Manufacturing PMI is projected to trend around 53.60 points in 2023 and 53.00 points in 2024, according to our econometric models.